Connectedness

 Path-Connectedness

-Connectedness as defined above is a subtle condition: it forbids a separation but says nothing
+Connectedness as defined above is a subtle condition.
+It forbids a separation but says nothing

 constructive about how to travel within the space.
-A stronger and more tangible notion asks that any two
+A stronger and more tangible notion asks that

-points be joined by a continuous curve.
+any two points be joined by a continuous curve.
 For

 metric spaces

-this was phrased using the metric; the topological definition needs only the notion of continuity.
+this was phrased using the metric.
+The topological definition needs only the notion of continuity.

 Definition: Path and Path-Connectedness